I am an Assistant Professor of Political Science at the College of Charleston and

 Research Methodology for Public Administration (graduate).

-In the Fall of 2015 I am teaching two sections of American Government and leading a political economy book colloquirum.
-In the Spring of 2016 I will be teaching Analyzing American Politics (an advanced quantitative methods capstone class), American Political Economy, and one section of The Congress.
+In the Fall of 2015 I am teaching two sections of American Government and leading a book colloquium on the U.S. Congress and political economy.
+In the Spring of 2016 I will be teaching Analyzing American Politics (an advanced quantitative methods capstone class), an undergraduate class on American politics and U.S. political economy, and a section of American Government.
 Please visit my courses page for syllabi and other materials.

 My primary research interest is the U.S.